Nationality

 Additional Information

-A woman with a charcoal face is vacant of features with the exception of one eye and lines drawn over her face stares ahead as her bright red braids are suspended in the air.
+A woman is vacant of features with the exception of one eye and lines drawn over her face stares ahead as her bright red braids are suspended in the air.
 Where her mouth should be, there are mosaic squares that are similar the squares used to censor figures or faces on television.

 Condition